I believe email is the best way for someone to start a business online.

 I remember replying, “That just sounds crazy.
 The numbers don’t even make sense.
 There is no way you’re making 3 times what I make!
 You must be making half of what I earn…”

 Then he shared his numbers with me.
-Let me tell you that shut me up.
+That shut me up.
 I took him at his word and tested his theory.
 But my friend also gave me a second piece of advice, which explained why his numbers were so high.

 “I focus on higher ticket products so my commissions are much bigger.
 Secondly, I really get in deep with the program.
 If I promote it, I really promote it.
 I don’t just send one or two lazy Emails.
 I get in there.
 I really qualify my leads and push the program hard—I even throw in my bonuses.
 I hold nothing back.”